What is a Flash Loan Attack?

 This ensures that the lenders do not lose their funds under any circumstance because smart contracts underlying the blockchain technology always execute the repayment condition.
 This mechanism safeguards the lenders and also preserves the authenticity and security of the loan process, making flash loans to be one of the most secure lending systems in DeFi.

-Also Read: 7 Best ASIC Miners for Crypto Mining in 2024
+Also Read: 7 Best ASIC Miners for Crypto Mining in this year

 However, flash loans have proven to be a double-edged sword, being hackable yet offering many opportunities and security measures.
 Adversaries have sometimes targeted flash loans for pump and dump schemes or for exploiting weaknesses within the DeFi ecosystem, resulting in millions of dollars in losses.
 Such incidents call for increased security requirements and comprehensive auditing of smart contracts in the DeFi space.